What is Iron oxide?

 Iron oxide is also called ferric oxide is an inorganic compound with the chemical formula Fe2O3.

 It occurs in nature very abundantly and widely distributed.
-It is a chemical complexes which occur naturally comprising of iron and oxygen.
+It is a chemical complexes which occur naturally comprising iron and oxygen.
 Iron oxide are vital to humans and useful in most geological and biological activities.
 This iron oxide may be required for investigations of their own particular properties or used as starting materials for other processes.

 Other name – Ferric oxide, Iron(III) oxide, Ferric oxide red